technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 04/Lab 04.md

 2. Select the **three dots** at the top of the testing panel in the top-right of the screen.

+3. Select **Activity map**.

-4. Select the **Start a new conversation** icon at the top of the testing panel.
+5. Select the **Start a new conversation** icon at the top of the testing panel.

-5. Type in !!What is Summit Realty group?!! and hit **send**.
+6. Type in !!What is Summit Realty group?!! and hit **send**.

-6. You will get a response from the uploaded file as in the screenshot below sinc eit has been added as the knowledge source to look for in the Fallback topic.
+7. You will get a response from the uploaded file as in the screenshot below sinc eit has been added as the knowledge source to look for in the Fallback topic.

     ![](./media/image125.png)